- In this tight labor market, there is value in rehiring past employees (boomerang employees).

 Ensuring a Successful Rehire

 When recruiters are looking at rehiring a former employee, having exit data to work from gives them a way to engage in conversation by immediately addressing the reasons that person left, and what has changed since.
-For example, a person may have left due to a specific supervisor, but that manager may have since left the company.
-Or maybe you’re looking at rehiring this person in a completely different department.
-Exit data helps the recruiter find out whether the reasons a former employee left the company will still be issues in their new role, and if so, how to address them accordingly.
-That’s why it’s important to assess why they left and why they want to return, to make sure the move to return makes sense for everyone.
+For example, that person may have left due to a specific supervisor, but that manager may have since left the company.
+Or, maybe you’re looking at rehiring this person into a completely different department.
+Exit data helps the recruiter find out whether or not the reasons a former employee left the company will still be issues in their new role, and if so, address them accordingly.